FabLight Engraving &

-Engrave bendlines, mark part numbers, and create stunning graphics with FabLight
+Engrave bendlines, mark park numbers, create stunning graphics, and more.

 One of the big advantages of a FabLight metal laser cutter is that it can do engraving and marking as part of a laser cutting job.
 Most dedicated fiber laser engraver or marking machines are low power and can’t cut through the metal, which requires a second operation — and a second machine.

 Every FabLight comes standard with the ability to engrave and mark.
 We have full control over the power the fiber laser is set to — it’s turned way up for cutting, and it’s turned way down for engraving and marking.
 And the same processes can be used on either sheet metal or tube & pipe, which are covered by the FabLight product line.

 What’s the difference between engraving and marking?

 The laser beam removes some of the surface metal, similar to a very shallow cut.
 It can be shallow or deep, depending on the power setting.

 The laser beam interacts with the metal and causes the surface layer to change color, without removing any material.

 For both marking and engraving, the laser leaves a permanent mark on the object.

 logos and product names,